Jesperpaulsen/use-oo-state/README.md

 }
 ```

-Then we create our new StateManager in a TS file (If the StateManager don't depend on any props, you don't need to provide it a type def for it):
+Then we create our new StateManager in a TS file:

 ```ts
 export class ExampleStateManager extends StateManager<ExampleState, ExampleProps> {